 How much do you wanna risk?

 These are the lyrics of a Coldplay song called “Something Just Like This”.
 This song is smack dab in the middle of a playlist that I listen to almost every day.
 It’s like the song was written with our family’s current life situation in mind.
-Sometimes, out of the blue, there seems to be a blip in the matrix of life and the lead singers of my favorite bands sing songs that seem to be about me and the Netflix original series that I choose for my TV relaxation time seems to have follow my personal life events with uncanny clarity that I hesitate to describe for fear of sounding like a schizophrenic.
+Sometimes, out of the blue, there seems to be a blip in the matrix of life and the lead singers of my favorite bands sing songs that seem to be about me and the Netflix original series that I choose for my TV relaxation time seems to follow my personal life events with such uncanny clarity that I hesitate to describe it for fear of sounding like a schizophrenic.
 These breadcrumbs on my Life Path are a weird source of hope and grounding for me when the pragmatics of life fail to provide me with a solid footing.

 How closely connected am I to the band and to the song?